microsoft/edge-ai/README.md

 ## Build and Test

-This repository only supports linting for the time being; follow the instructions below to lint any additions to the project.

-* Instructions to build and run the projects tests, once we have code, will go here.
+Currently, this repository only supports linting and Terraform validation/plans.
+We recommend using the project's [dev container](./.devcontainer/README.md) for all contribution work.

 ## ADR Process